hsiaoairplane/argocd-watcher/README.md

 ## Use Cases

-Integrates with [argocd-proxy](https://github.com/hsiaoairplane/argocd-proxy) project to enhance the ArgoCD list application API performance which the ArgoCD application is read from the Redis cache and perform RBAC filtering in-memory rather than list the ArgoCD application from Application CRs and perform the RBAC filtering thru. the [casbin](https://github.com/casbin/casbin) package.
+Integrates with [argocd-proxy](https://github.com/hsiaoairplane/argocd-proxy) project to enhance the ArgoCD list application API performance by reading applications from the Redis cache and performing RBAC filtering in-memory using [casbin](https://github.com/casbin/casbin).

 ## Requirements